brainfoolong/rcon-web-admin/public/widgets/autobot/README.md

 * **cmd(cmd, callback)** = execute any rcon command, the callback will be called when the command have been executed
 * **storage.set(key, value, lifetime)** = set value in permanent storage, lifetime in seconds, ommit if no timeout
 * **storage.get(key)** = get value from permanent storage
+* **variable(name, type, label, defaultValue)**
+    * Add a variable to the script interface.
+This could be used to allow the script define UI form elements where the user can enter the variable values.
+See templates for examples.
+    * **name** = The name of the variable that than can be used in the script
+    * **type** = The variable type, available types: switch, number, text
+    * **defaultValue** = The default value of the variable if the user don't change it

 ## FAQ